František Čelakovský

-František Ladislav Čelakovský (7 March 1799 Strakonice - 5 August 1852 Prague) was a Czech poet, translator, linguist, and literary critic.
+František Ladislav Čelakovský (7 March 1799 – 5 August 1852) was a Czech poet, translator, linguist and literary critic.
 He was a major figure in the Czech "national revival".
 His most notable works are Ohlas písní ruských (Echoes of Russian Songs) and Ohlas písní českých (Echoes of Bohemian Songs).

 Life

 Čelakovský was born in Strakonice to the carpenter Vojtěch Čelakovský and his wife Anna.
 He attended high school in České Budějovice and then Písek.
 He began studying philosophy in Prague, but due to financial problems transferred to a lyceum in České Budějovice was expelled for reading Jan Hus.
 He continued his studies in Linz and then at Charles University in Prague (then called Charles-Ferdinand University).
-Rather than focus on the required courses, he took language and literature courses for his own self-studies; he failed a logic exam in 1822 and never got a university degree.
+Rather than focus on the required courses, he took language and literature courses for self-study.
+He failed a logic exam in 1822 and never got a university degree.

-Čelakovský made a living as a private tutor until 1829, when thanks to Karel Alois Vinařický's recommendation, Prague's archbishop had him translate Augustine of Hippo's De Civitate Dei.
+Čelakovský made a living as a private tutor until 1829.Thanks to Karel Alois Vinařický's recommendation, Prague's archbishop had him translate Augustine of Hippo's De Civitate Dei.
 From 1829 to 1842 he was a proofreader for the Časopis pro katolické duchovenstvo (Magazine for the Catholic Clergy).
 From 1833, Čelakovský was an editor of Pražské noviny, a newspaper in Prague.
 As editor, he attempted to develop readers' political and cultural knowledge.
 He expanded the magazine Česká Wčela (The Czech Bee), had the newspaper include articles from foreign non-German-language press for the first time, and developed relationships with Slavists abroad.
 In 1835, he was named a professor of Czech language and literature in Prague.

 On 26 November 1835, Čelakovský commented negatively in Pražské noviny about Russian Tsar Nicholas I's threats against a Polish uprising.
 The Russian embassy in Vienna complained and Čelakovský was removed from his position as both an editor and professor.
 For the next two years, he survived only through translations and the support of Karel Alois Vinařický.
-From 1838, he was a librarian for the Kinský family.
-In 1841, he became a professor of Slavic Literature in Wroclaw, and then got the same position in Prague in 1849.
+From 1838, he was a librarian for the Kinsky family.
+In 1841, he became a professor of Slavic Literature in Wrocław, and then got the same position in Prague in 1849.

 Family

 František Ladislav Čelakovský married Marie Ventová in Strakonice on 2 February 1834.
 They had four children together, before she died from typhus in 1844.
 The next year, he married Antonie Reissová in Prague.
 Antonie kept a correspondence with author Božena Němcová, which Čelakovský occasionally took part in.
 They had four children together, but one, Anna, died three months after she was born.
-Antonie died in 1852, and Čelakovský died later that year.
+Antonie died in 1852, and Čelakovský died in Prague later that year, on 5 August 1852.
 In his will, Čelakovský made Dr. Josef František Frič the guardian of his children. Čelakovský's granddaughter Marie Tůmová, daughter of Marie, was a teacher and a women's suffragist.